OptimalSolution/qld_ladder/README.md

-# Queensland Table Tennis Ladder
+# Queensland Ladder

-This project is a collaborative initiative between clubs to create an interactive ladder ranking system for table tennis players in Queensland, utilizing the RatingsCentral system.
+This project is a collaborative initiative between clubs to create an interactive ladder ratings system of table tennis players in Queensland, utilising the RatingsCentral system.
+This project is not affiliated with Table Tennis Queensland (TTQ), [please visit their website](https://www.tabletennisqld.org/eventsttq/rankings) for more info about rankings

 ## Development